c6g4/katacoda/docker-run/step_docker_attach.md

 Our little `for` loop did not listen to `SIGTERM`, but other applications running inside a container might use the grace period to end themselves in a controlled way.

+You can attach to the same contained process multiple times simultaneously, from different sessions on the Docker host.